 The tests for sacred use the pytest package.
 You can execute them by running pytest in the sacred directory like this:

 There is also a config file for tox so you can automatically run the tests for various python versions like this:

-At this point there are two frontends to the database entries created by sacred (that I’m aware of).
+At this point there are three frontends to the database entries created by sacred (that I’m aware of).
 They are developed externally as separate projects.

 Sacredboard is a web-based dashboard interface to the sacred runs stored in a MongoDB.